30+ Things To Know When Planning a Beach Wedding

 5. Ditch the heels.

-6. Stay tan line free.
+6. Stay tan-line free.

 1. Get a beach permit if needed.

-2. Plan wisely, and avoid crowds.
+2. Plan wisely and avoid crowds.

 3. Arrange sturdy seating.

-4. Accentuate the beach’s natural features.
+4. Accentuate the beach’s natural beauty.

 6. Shop local for destination weddings.